|Firebird Documentation Index → Gstat - Firebird Database Statistics Reporting Tool → Gstat Examples And Interpretation|

 This section contains frequently executed statistics gatherings and explains the output.

-switch - and is included with all other switches, so it is
+- and is included with all other switches, so it is discussed first.

 tux> gstat employee -header Database "/opt/firebird/examples/empbuild/employee.fdb" Database header page information: Flags 0 Checksum 12345 Generation 184 Page size 4096 ODS version 11.1 Oldest transaction 166 Oldest active 167 Oldest snapshot 167 Next transaction 170 Bumped transaction 1 Sequence number 0 Next attachment ID 68 Implementation ID 19 Shadow count 0 Page buffers 0 Next header page 0 Database dialect 3 Creation date Sep 25, 2009 12:50:24 Attributes multi-user maintenance Variable header data: Sweep interval: 20000 *END*